Sami1309/aborus/README.md

 ## Why Aborus?

 Traditional browser automation breaks when UI changes.
-Aborus uses AI (Claude Sonnet 4.5) to understand your workflows and adapt to changes automatically.
+Aborus uses a mixture of DOM-selectors for speed, and browser-use AI scaffolding to fill in the gaps for the best of both worlds, adapting seamlessly to any task in any environment.

 - **Record naturally** — Browse normally while Aborus captures your actions
-- **AI-powered intelligence** — Claude analyzes recordings to generate structured automation flows
+- **Natural-language workflow generator** — Analyze recordings to generate structured automation flows
 - **Hybrid execution** — Run deterministically for speed, fall back to AI when needed
 - **Self-healing** — Automatically adapts to UI changes without manual intervention